-Will Result in Bringing Millions Into

-The Middle West.

-Chicago, Feb.
-1.-Seventy-five mil-lon dollars of foreign gold pouring m-to the milddle west annually, will be one of the first fruits of reciprocity treaties with France and Germany, de-clared Alvin H. Sanders, president of the American Reciprocal Tariff league, vesteridy.
+Will Result in Bringing Millions Into The Middle West. ago, Feb.
+1 .--- Seventy-five mil Chicago, Feb.
+1.--Seventy-five mil-lon dollars of foreign gold pouring m-to the middle west annually, will be one of the first fruits of reciprocity treatigs with France and Germany, de-clared Alvin H. Sanders, president of the American Reciprocal Tariff league, inders is one of the committee and the second s Sec.
+Sec.

-"What we want," Mr. Sanders went on.
-"Is such commercial relations as will enable western farmers to supply food products to the millions of Eu-rope.
+be urged providing for a non-partisan committee of five experts to investigate the tariff and report a scientific and equitable revision of schedules to the next Congress, thus taking the question out of politics, "What we want," Mr. Sanders went on, "is such commercial relations as will enable western farmers to supply food products to the millions of Eu-rope.
 Both Germany and France are rope.
 Both Germany and France are ready to do business with us upon this proposition."
 MRS. R. J. P. CHURCH DEAD.

-Since it, J. P. CHURCH DEAD, Chicago, Feb.
-1.-Mrs. Roxana J. Pike Church, widow of the late Wi-liam L. Church, died yesterday at the home of her daughter, in Evanston, Her husband was a Chicago pioneer, serving as alderman, sheriff, and for 12 years clerk of the circuit court and ex-officie recorder.
+MRS. R. J. P. CHURCH DEAD.
+Chicago, Feb.
+1.-Mrs. Roxana J. Pike Church, widow of the late Wil-liam L. Church, died yesterday at the home of her daughter, in Evansion.
+Her husbaid was a Chicago ploneer, merving as alderinan, sheriff, and for if years clerk of the circuit court and ex-officio recorder.
 He also was a mem-ber of the Union Defense committee during the Civil war.
-Mrs. Church, who was born in Charlestown, Mass.
-In 1819, was one of the flower girlin who greeted Lafayette upon his visit to Boston to be present at the laying of the conversione of Bunker Hill monof the cornerstone of Bunker Hill men-ument.
+Mrs. Church, who was born in Charlestown, Miss., in 1819, was one of the flower girld who greeted Lafayette upon his visit to Boston to be present at the laying of the cornerstone of Bunker Hill mon-ument. for points out that the Southern Paci-fic (old Central Pacific) was a compe-fitor of the Union Pacific as were the Oregon Railway & Navigation com-pany; the steamship line between Portland and Ban Francisco and other to one In Texas it Will be Abolished on be englined, restrained and prohibited from entering into, taking part in, or performing any contract, combining or conspiracy, the purpose of effect of which will be as to said trade and commerce among the several states and territories and with foreign na-tions, to restrain trade or to monopo-lize and attempt to monopolize said trade and commerce in violation of the provisions of said acts of Congress.
+COMPETITION SWEPT AWAY. transportation lines affecting not only the seaboard, but the entire western empire from the coast to Colorado.
+The bill first describes the various these and incorporations named as defendants priod to 1901 when they were all competitions for traffic in the various sections which they pierced.
+It points out that the Southern Paci-